FND Learning Path

 Learn about fluctuation →How FND Shows Up in Everyday Life

-See the real picture →FND vs Other Conditions
+Get the language →FND vs Other Conditions

-FND symptoms can look like epilepsy, Parkinson's disease, stroke, or multiple sclerosis.
+FND symptoms can look like epilepsy, Parkinson's disease, stroke, POTS, or multiple sclerosis.
 These pages help families and caregivers understand where the conditions differ and why careful evaluation matters.

 FND vs Seizure Disorder: What Changes Care?